Depression Counselling In Vancouver

 Depression can be seen as the last coping mechanism to get away from what has hurt us, from what is painful, or what we no longer can withstand.
 In a depressed state, our body-mind believes it is protecting us; even suicidal thoughts can be understood as defenses from the self.
 It may not be that someone wants to die, but rather find an out from the current pain.

 While there are a lot of self-help resources and tools that one can do to improve their depressed mood, sometimes a powerful way to turn depression around is by going to counselling.
 To help your depression in counselling, we will explore your story, make connections between past, present and future experiences, uncover new truths, and start healing and resolving what is keeping you down.
-Together we will have the opportunity to integrate mindfulness, somatic experiencing, emotional awareness while using evidence-based practices, such as cognitive processing therapy (CPT), person-centred therapy, accelerated experiential dynamic psychotherapy (AEDP), and eye movement desensitization and reprocessing (EMDR).
+Together we will have the opportunity to integrate mindfulness, somatic experiencing, emotional awareness while using evidence-based practices, such as person-centred therapy, accelerated experiential dynamic psychotherapy (AEDP), internal family systems (IFS, sensorimotor psychotherapy, and eye movement desensitization and reprocessing (EMDR).